10 ways to go green for the holidays

 - “Going green” bonuses for employees.
 If you want to go all-out green, a business holiday party can feature games that challenge employees to think of ways to save energy and reduce waste, with prizes as an added bonus for winning ideas.
 This is a fun way to raise awareness and get people thinking about changes that can make the company greener in the New Year.

 Remember, a little green will go a long way.
-Happy holidays from the Environmental Assistance Center, and don’t forget to contact us about your company’s efforts to go green.
+Enjoy the holiday season, and don’t forget to contact our business development specialists for help with your company’s efforts to go green.

 If you liked this post you might also like: